-1 Introduction
+1. Introduction

 Since September 11, counter terrorism programs have been changed in many countries.
 In other words, legal forces of different countries such as police and secret services do not wait until an act of terror committed by terrorists and then start to fight against them.
 On the other hand, legal forces of many countries have come to this conclusion that these methods are not efficient anymore and they must find a way that enables them to prevent these kinds of attacks.
 This is necessary, since the consequences of such attacks can be catastrophic.
-Accordingly, different channels that can be utilised for evil aims by terrorists are being actively controlled by legal forces.
+Accordingly, different channels that can be utilized for evil aims by terrorists are being actively controlled by legal forces.

-The creation and increased use of the internet has changed our world in different manners.
+The creation and increased use of the Internet has changed our world in different manners.
 This new medium for information and communication changed how people live their daily lives, and has made unprecedented amounts of information available to a significant percentage of the global population.

-But the internet has a very fragile framework which is at risk from attacks, historically it was sole hackers, but we are now seeing the development of cyber terrorist organisations.
-Considering that the internet is a very important channel not only for communication, but also for searching information and doing business, the pattern of counter terrorism should efficiently be reflected in that.
+Considering that the Internet is a very important channel not only for communication, but also for searching for various information and doing business, the pattern of counter terrorism should efficiently be reflected in that.
 In order to do so, different barriers that tie the experts' and legal forces' hands in online counter terrorism should be relieved.
 In this paper, we aim at proposing a framework for achieving this.
-The remainder of this paper is organised as follows: in Section 2 we give some background information on terrorism concept, review the changes in counter terrorism methods in September 11 chronology and its reflection in online counter terrorism.
-Section 3 describes the major barriers to achieve effective online counter terrorism, and in Section 4, we present our proposed framework and describe its components.
-Finally, we conclude this paper in Section 5.
+The remainder of this paper is organized as follows: in session 2 we give some background information on terrorism concept, review the changes in counter terrorism methods in September 11 chronology and its reflection in online counter terrorism.
+Section 3 describes the major barriers to achieve effective online counter terrorism, and in section 4, we present our proposed framework and describe its components.
+Finally, we conclude this paper in section 5.

-2 Terrorism
+2. Terrorism

 Many authors have defined terrorism from their perspectives.
 Consistently, there is a lack of consensus on a single definition for the word 'terrorism'.
-Nonetheless, a comprehensive definition which can encompass most of the rest is presented by Lutz (2002), in which he defined 'terrorism' as the use of force for political or religious motives.
+Nonetheless, a comprehensive definition which can encompass most of the rest is presented by Lutz, in which he defined 'terrorism' as the use of force for political or religious motives [1].

-Despite this lack of consensus among authors, most of them distinguish between the aims and the means being used when that they want to categorise 'terrorism' (Sorel, 2002).
-Consistent with this observation, Duez (2002) mentions that terrorism can be seen through three lenses: the aim, the methods and the expected consequences.
+Despite this lack of consensus among authors, most of them distinguish between the aims and the means being used when that they want to categorize 'terrorism' [2].
+Consistent with this observation Duez mentions that terrorism can be seen through three lenses: the aim, the methods and the expected consequences [3].

-2.1 Counter terrorism
+2.1.
+Counter Terrorism

 Before September 11, terrorism was not considered as a major threat against the world.
 No one even believed that such incident happened in a city where The United Nations is located.
-Thus, after September 11 leaders of the world were woken up by an alarm warning about a new dreadful threat against the world: 'terrorism'.
+Thus, after September 11 leaders of the world were woken up by an alarm warning about a new dreadful threat against the world: 'Terrorism'.
 The first consequence of this was changing the pattern of counter terrorism from passive to active.